Weeknotes? More like weak notes!

 I love the idea or weeknotes.
 As a reader of other’s notes, I enjoy finding out what other people are working on whether that be personal or client projects.
 I love the serendipity of discovering a new tool or approach for problem solving, discovering new authors or content creators.
 As a writer of my own notes, I find them a useful way to reflect on my own challenges and successes, document and celebrate them for a future date.
 Most of all, I find writing distills my current thought process on a topic, emerging idea or concept.

 But weeknotes clearly don’t work for me.
 Similar to other well-meaning habits, I have a successful few months at the start of the year.
 Weekly entries start to wane to fortnightly notes, then monthly notes and beyond.
-As the timeframe between notes increases, the quality of recall pulpits, which often results in the dreaded listicle.
-Progress and change rarely coincides with a seven-day cadence.
+As the timeframe between notes increases, the quality of recall plummets, which often results in the dreaded listicle.
+Progress and change rarely coincides within the seven-day cadence of a week.
 Likewise, downtime doesn’t require or is worthy of an update.

 On my website, weeknotes currently share the same directory of other longform content in writing.
 I don’t think this is the correct place for weeknotes.
 On reflection, I think weeknotes are largely a personal writing activity which deserve their own category on a personal website.
 In other words, and somewhat contradictory to my above point as a reader of other’s weeknotes, I think the audience of my weeknotes is primarily me.
 My worry is that over time weeknotes will dilute the overall quality of less-frequent, longer, more researched and developed ideas of my writing.